realworldocaml/book/NOTES.md

 Some TODOS have been left in the book content.

+The `compare_lib` example, using camlp4, didn't get ported.
+Building fails, what should be done with it?!

 We should check chapter by chapter for differences, some information got lost in the conversion.